Terazol 3 suppositories

 Treating vaginal yeast infections in women.

-Terazol 3 suppositories is an antifungal agent.
+Terazol 3 suppositories are an antifungal agent.
 It works by weakening the fungal cell membrane and killing sensitive fungi that cause yeast infections.

 Do NOT use Terazol 3 suppositories if: